 Screen size & resolution

-The Forerunner 945 has a screen resolution of 240 pixels and a large screen size of 1.2 inches.
-While the fenix 6 has a 260 resolution and a 1.3 diameter screen size.
+The Forerunner 945 has a screen resolution of 240 pixels and a 1.2-inch screen.
+The fenix 6 has a 260-pixel resolution and a 1.3-inch screen.

-If you just use each watch as a smartwatch, you’ll get up to 14 days of battery life, Switch over to GPS mode and you’ll get 36 hours.
-GPS with music (only available on the fenix 6 Pro) and you’ll get about 10 hours.
+If you just use each watch as a smartwatch, you’ll get up to 14 days of battery life with each.
+Switch over to GPS mode and you’ll get 36 hours.
+GPS with music (only available on the fenix 6 Pro) reduces battery life further to about 10 hours.

 But new in the fenix 6 are power management options to customize which features you want turned on or off.
-What is means is that you can see which features are using power and turn those on and off.
+This means you can see which features are the biggest battery drains, and turn those on and off.
 Even better, you can do this on the fly if you are running low on battery during a workout.

 With so much customization, the battery life swings in the fenix 6’s favor.
 Because all things being equal, having the option to choose what features you want and don’t want in order to preserve power is a step above the (still great) battery in the 945.

-One other feature to mention is solar power found exclusively in the fenix 6X Pro.
-We’re mainly focusing on the fenix 6 in this article, but if you upgrade to the 6X, it has solar strips charging on the go.
+One other feature to mention is solar power, found exclusively in the fenix 6X Pro.
+We’re mainly focusing on the fenix 6 in this article, but if you upgrade to the 6X, it has solar strips to charge on the go.
 This won’t fully charge or prevent battery drain – but it will extend the life of the battery for longer use.

 Buttons and user experience